Robert E. Lee family member tells Congress statues ‘must be removed’

 “It involved redemption, and reconciliation, and even reparation and acknowledging that for me, this isn’t about me,” Lee said in response to a question from Rep. Jared Lee, D-Calif.
 “I’m a white dude.
 I can walk by these statues and not feel a thing, and that’s actually really dangerous in this current climate -- that I as a person who can just walk by this statue and not feel a thing, whereas someone who is in my community can walk by on the way to vote and see a Confederate statue and still experience such hatred, and violence, and oppression.”

 In a prepared statement, Lee noted that he by no means speaks for his entire family, as some still hold the general in high regard.
 But he noted that Robert E. Lee did more than lead an army against the Union.
-He also went before Congress and expressed that he believes Black people are inferior, stating that he did not think Black could gain knowledge as well as Whites, and should not be allowed to vote.
+He also went before Congress and expressed that he believes Black people are inferior, stating that he did not think Black people could gain knowledge as well as Whites, and should not be allowed to vote.

 The younger Lee mentioned those comments to contrast them with his own point of view.